u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/customer_invoices/deferred_revenues.rst

 .. image:: deferred_revenues/deferred_revenues09.png
    :align: center
-   :alt: Automate Deferred Revenue on an account in Odoo Accounting
+   :alt: Automate Deferred Revenue on an account in Thrive Bureau ERP Accounting

 .. tip::
    You can, for example, select this account as the default **Income Account** of a product to fully